Portion/Yield:Makes 12 muffins

-Preheat the oven to 200°C and grease a 12-hole muffin tin, or line it with paper muffin cases, if you prefer instead.
+Preheat the oven to 200°C/Gas Mark 6 and grease a 12-hole muffin tin, or line it with paper muffin cases, if you prefer.

 Place the flour, baking powder, salt, All-Bran, sugar, hazelnuts, pears, plums and lemon zest in a large mixing bowl and stir to mix.
 In a separate bowl, whisk together the buttermilk, eggs and oil.
-Add the wet to the dry and use a large spatula to lightly fold the two together.
-Mum’s tip is not to over work the muffin mixture.
+Add the wet ingredients to the dry ingredients and use a large spatula to lightly fold them together.
+Mum’s tip is not to over-mix the muffin mixture.

 Spoon the mixture into the prepared muffin holes, dividing it evenly – I fill them all the way to the top as the mixture doesn’t rise too much.
 Bake the muffins in the oven for 25–30 minutes or until risen and deep golden brown.